msethi13/feature-hunt/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Deployment

-This app has been deployed using Netlify and Heroku.
-Check it out [here!](https://feature-hunt-25.netlify.app/)

-You can now run and test the project locally and in deployments.
-More info about our deplyments and switching between production and devlopment can be found in our [Wiki](https://github.com/elric97/feature-hunt/wiki/Deployment)
+We have deployed our app's front end you can check it out [here]( https://feature-hunt-g29.netlify.app/) the application's backend can be found [here](https://feature-hunt-final.herokuapp.com/) To know more about how we worked on this check our [wiki page](https://github.com/elric97/feature-hunt/wiki/Deployment)
 ## Future Scope
 We believe in the ability to add new features in any project (including our own).

-#### Check out our ideas for the future: [Future scope](https://github.com/CSC510-Group-25/feature-hunt/projects/3)
+#### Check out our ideas for the future: [Future scope](https://github.com/elric97/feature-hunt/projects/1)

 ## Contributors 🎯